 When the Kepler dev has been running for a long time (a few hours), there appears to be a problem with the configuring ports on all of the actors.
 When you add a port and hit commit, it doesn't do anything and the window w/ of the configuring ports just stays open. when you exit out if you decide to save ports, nothing happens and the window remains open.
 If you decide to not save port modifications, then the window closes but nothing's saved.
 This has happened a few times on mine but is solved when you close and restart Kepler.

-#2 Updated by Oliver Soong over 9 years ago
+#2 Updated by Oliver Soong almost 12 years ago

 I think I'm able to replicate this.
 FYI, I still have 12506K memory free.
 I'm not sure it's a memory issue, and I'm not sure it's related to running Kepler for a long time.
 I think it has to do with misconfiguring ports.
 I suspect some error handling is causing some sort of inconsistent state.
 I'll try and find out a few more specifics on this, as it's going to bite me a bunch of times in the near future.
 I get this in the console: